status-im/swarms/ideas/095-les-service-model/README.md

 ## Preamble

-    Idea: #095-les-improvement
+    Idea: 095-les-service-model
-    Title: Improvement of LES
+    Title: Adding a service model to LES
-    Status: In progress
+    Status: Draft
     Created: 2018-03-20

 ## Summary

-Current LES is not yet optimized for ultra-light devices like mobile phones.
-So in the first step introduce the ULC addressing this kind of clients.

-Later add the LES Service Model where clients can subscribe to higher quality services.
+Add the LES Service Model where clients can subscribe to higher quality services.
 Different payment models will be available, negotiation between client and full node is done via auctions based on demands and capacity.
 This way full node service provide are able to monetize the services they provide.
 LES will make the beginning, Whisper and Swarm may follow.

 ## Swarm Participants